radxa-pkg/radxa-overlays/README.md

 1. `title` should not contain the product name.
    `rsetup` will only show compatible overlays with `compatible` field.
 As such, do not confuse users to second guess if an overlay is truly compatible when the product name is not explicitly mentioned.
-2. `title` should not end with period.
+2. `title` should not end with a period.

 ### B. Compatible (array)

-1. `compatible` should not be a SoC unless it is truly compatible for every products using that SoC.
+1. `compatible` should not be an SoC unless it is truly compatible with every products using that SoC.
-   `rsetup` will match base device tree's `compatible` with overlay's `compatible`.
-As long as one value from each matches, the overlay is considered compatible.
-Since most product's device tree contains their SoC in `compatible`, setting SoC in overlay's `compatible` will make it compatible with every such products.
+   `rsetup` will match the base device tree's `compatible` with the overlay's `compatible`.
+As long as one value from each match, the overlay is considered compatible.
+Since most products' device tree contains their SoC in `compatible`, setting SoC in overlay's `compatible` will make it compatible with every such product.
-   Explicit products list should be perferred to generic SoC matching.
+   Explicit products list should be preferred to generic SoC matching.
 2. If a overlay is broken, `compatible` should be `unknown`.

 ### C. Category (string)